 ii.
 AirBNB condo

-If you check out Bangkok on AirBNB.com, you’ll see plenty of condo photos.
+If you check out Bangkok on AirBNB.com, you’ll see plenty of condo options.
 I was surprised about this, but what a sweet surprise it was.
 A condo in Bangkok can give you more value in return, as compared to the hotel.
 I stayed for 8 nights at a condo and was sad to leave it!

 Always, always, always read the reviews carefully.
 If possible, get the address first and check it out on Google Maps.